Will Jackson (Wentworth): Backstory

 Kaz is on her way to her sentence appeal with Will and another prison guard, taking fellow officer Linda Miles' place so he could have a chance to confront Kaz.

-Moments later the van suddenly crashes into a river due to the tyre bolts being loosened by Franky, as she thought her trial hearing was that day so she would be in the van and therefore end up in hospital in an attempt to free herself from Wentworth and prove her innocence.
+Moments later the van suddenly crashes into a river due to the tire bolts being loosened by Franky, as she thought her trial hearing was that day so she would be in the van and therefore end up in hospital in an attempt to free herself from Wentworth and prove her innocence.
 Will risks his own life and almost drowns while saving Kaz from the back of the van.
 The two finally reach safety and go to hospital.
 On their arrival back at Wentworth, she thanks Will for saving her life and tells him things could possibly be different between the two of them from there on, Ferguson sees it, unknown to them.

-Will and Kaz, now friendly, find out Jake is the corrupt officer bringing drugs to the prison, Will asks Kaz to tell Allie Novak to speak to Vera, but Kaz refuses believing Vera would listen to Will.
+Will and Kaz, now friendly, find out Jake is the corrupt officer bringing drugs to the prison.
+Will asks Kaz to tell Allie Novak to speak to Vera, but Kaz refuses believing Vera would listen to Will.

-Kaz convinces Allie to talk but is blackmailed by Ferguson through Jake, threatening Franky's sister, Will argues with a naive Vera and is informed of her relationship with Jake.
-After she doesn't believe him Will calls general manager, Derek Channing, to expose Jake.
-Kaz shares with Will she doesn't have his same faith in the system.
+Kaz convinces Allie to talk but is blackmailed by Ferguson through Jake, threatening Franky's sister.
+Will argues with a naive Vera and is informed of her relationship with Jake.
+After she does not believe him.
+Will calls general manager, Derek Channing, to expose Jake.
+Kaz shares with Will she does not have his same faith in the system.

-Channing discovers the truth but supports Jake for his own gain and offers Will a transfer, Will, tired of all the injustice informs him he will resign.
+Channing discovers the truth but supports Jake for his own gain and offers Will a transfer.
+Will, tired of all the injustice, informs him he will resign.

-Privately, Will talks to Kaz and confesses his complete loss of faith in the system and tells her he's leaving Wentworth.
-Kaz tries to convince him to stay saying the women need him more than ever but he says they can find someone else, until Kaz tearfully asks him to stay by telling him she needs him and also needs to know there's at least one good man.
+Privately, Will talks to Kaz and confesses his complete loss of faith in the system and tells her he is leaving Wentworth.
+Kaz tries to convince him to stay, saying the women need him more than ever but he says they can find someone else, until Kaz tearfully asks him to stay by telling him she needs him and also needs to know there is at least one good man.

 Vera briefly holds a grudge against Will for her permanent demotion from governorship by Channing, still unaware Will was right.
 After Ferguson confirms Will's accusations were correct, she apologizes acknowledging he was the only one to see through Jake.

-Will concerned about Vera asks her if she's okay, Vera informs him her relationship with Jake not only was false but orchestrated by Ferguson herself to get revenge on her.
-Will reflects on how both, despite all she's done saved her life.
+Will, concerned about Vera, asks her if she is okay.
+Vera informs him her relationship with Jake not only was false but orchestrated by Ferguson herself to get revenge on her.
+Will reflects on how both, despite all she has done saved her life.

-After that conversation and a brief chat with Linda, Will makes a research and realizes Jake killed Nils Jespers for Ferguson, Will confronts Jake again, first he denies it then admits it, Will is upset Jake won't tell the police and leaves him crying on the floor.
+After that conversation and a brief chat with Linda, Will makes a discovery and realizes Jake killed Nils Jespers for Ferguson.
+Will confronts Jake again, first he denies it then admits it.
+Will is upset Jake will not tell the police and leaves him crying on the floor.